RightSexyOrc/tibet-1/SECURITY.md

 ## Contact

-If you found a bug pr have any questions, please do not hesitate to contact us.
+If you found a bug or have any questions, please do not hesitate to contact us.
 Specifically, you can reach yakuhito via the following channels:

 Twitter DM: [yakuh1t0](https://twitter.com/yakuh1t0)